 Trees can be planted for several conservation purposes.
 These include windbreaks and living snow fences, wildlife habitat and forest restoration.

 Conservation Plantings: Planning, Design and Site Preparation

-Conservation tree plantings can provide many benefits.
+Planting trees for conservation can provide many benefits.
 However, successful plantings require well-defined objectives that help answer many questions.

 - Where are the trees planted?

 - What are the prevailing or troublesome wind directions?

 - What about drifting snow, water and power lines?